Hydrofluoric acid: Health and safety

 In addition to being a highly corrosive liquid, hydrofluoric acid is also a powerful contact poison.
-Because of the ability of hydrofluoric acid to penetrate tissue, poisoning can occur readily through exposure of skin or eyes, or when inhaled or swallowed.
+Since it can penetrate tissue, poisoning can occur readily through exposure of skin or eyes, inhalation, or ingestion.
 Symptoms of exposure to hydrofluoric acid may not be immediately evident, and this can provide false reassurance to victims, causing them to delay medical treatment.
-Despite having an irritating odor, HF may reach dangerous levels without an obvious odor.
-HF interferes with nerve function, meaning that burns may not initially be painful.
+Despite its irritating vapor, HF may reach dangerous levels without an obvious odor.
+It interferes with nerve function, meaning that burns may not initially be painful.
 Accidental exposures can go unnoticed, delaying treatment and increasing the extent and seriousness of the injury.
-Symptoms of HF exposure include irritation of the eyes, skin, nose, and throat, eye and skin burns, rhinitis, bronchitis, pulmonary edema (fluid buildup in the lungs), and bone damage.
+Symptoms of HF exposure include irritation of the eyes, skin, nose, and throat, eye and skin burns, rhinitis, bronchitis, pulmonary edema (fluid buildup in the lungs), and bone damage due to HF strongly interacting with calcium in bones.
+In a concentrated form, HF can cause severe tissue destruction through lesions and mucous membrane damage, but dilute HF is still dangerous because of its high lipid affinity, leading to cellular death of nerves, blood vessels, tendons, bones, and other tissues.
+Cases of intestinal damage from contact with hydrofluoric acid requiring surgical intervention are rare but known in medical literature.

-In the event of a hydrofluoric burn, it is recommended to wash with excess water and treat as a first measure with a calcium gluconate gel (which must be available in all places where this substance is stored or handled).
-Failing that, use a solution of calcium lactate or calcium citrate or, failing that also, with milk.
-It also must be considered a medical emergency in case of aspiration of vapors.
-In this case, it must be treated by applying oxygen through a mask.
-If necessary, resuscitation of the affected person should be applied.
-In case of splashes in the eyes, only treat with a very abundant sterile physiological solution; like in the breathing case, substances based on calcium compounds are discouraged due to their irritating properties.

-In absolutely all cases, it should be treated in an advanced medical manner after first aid has been rendered.

-The proprietary decontamination solution Hexafluorine has demonstrated greater effectiveness in treating hydrofluoric burns of the eye than water irrigation or calcium gluconate.
+Hydrofluoric acid burns should be rapidly treated with calcium gluconate gel.